g-vega-cl/Pokemon-deck-generator/README.md

         * We will take 4x and 4x of the previous evolution.
 Then 2x of a random basic fairy.
 (Check if Mr.Mime is basic.)
             * Mr.Mime is basic, so pick 2x Mr.Mime.
     * Every other type has stage 2 pokemon available.

+* The following types were excluded in the frontend: "Fairy", "Dragon", "Metal", "Darkness", "Colorless" because they were either introduced after the first generation of pokemon or there are not enough pokemon available to build viable decks with the types.